 - De-seed and squeeze the juice out of lemon wedges.
 Reserve the juice.
 Mince the remaining rind, set aside.

-- Place oil in large deep fry pan or dutch oven, over med-high heat.
+- Place olive oil in large deep fry pan or dutch oven, over med-high heat.

 - Once hot add garlic and onion, once they have a little color add the thyme, lemon rind and pepper seeds.
-Cook for a minute.
+Cook for 1-2 minutes.

 - Add the tomatoes, lemon juice, stock, wine and balsamic.
 Cover and reduce heat to low-med.
 Simmer the Puttanesca sauce for 20 minutes.

-- Put on water for pasta.
-Once it comes to boil start pasta, and place cod clams and olives, into sauce.
-Recover, and bring heat back up to medium.
+- Bring a large pot of water to a boil start pasta.
+Once pasta is started place cod, clams and olives into the tomato sauce.
+Replace cover and bring heat back up to medium.

 - After 5 minutes, add the shrimp (if shell is removed wait another minute or two).